oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 additional redirect URI parameters or to register just a single pattern for multiple redirect URIs.
 As a downside, it turned out to be more complex to implement and error prone to manage than exact redirect URI matching.
-Several successful attacks have been observed in the wild, which utilized flaws in the pattern matching implementation or concrete configurations.
-Such a flaw effectively breaks client identification or authentication (depending on grant and client type) and allows the attacker to obtain an authorization code or access token, either:
+Several successful attacks, utilizing flaws in the pattern matching implementation or concrete configurations, have been observed in the wild.
+Insufficient validation of the redirect URI effectively breaks client identification or authentication (depending on grant and client type) and allows the attacker to obtain an authorization code or access token, either

   * by directly sending the user agent to a URI under the attackers control, or